header pic header text

 Who wrote this prayer?

 In general, it seems rather clear that most of the content of the magazine was not actually written by Pir-o-Murshid Inayat Khan.
-I suspect that the magazine was largely produced by the murids, and that in general Murshid probably just glanced over the content to see what they had produced and offer comments and guidance.
+I suspect that the magazine was largely produced by the murids, and that in general Murshid may have simply glanced over the content to see what they had produced and offer comments and guidance.
 As such, his title of Editor may have been somewhat of an honorific title, more than a functional title.
-But that is just my opinion, not a fact.
+But that is just how it appears to me, not a fact.

 A printed version: